About New Zealand

 - Processed through BECS same day.

-- Credit and debit cards are the most popular modes of payment by volume, with contactless payments - ‘tap and go’ – experiencing the strongest growth.
+- Credit and debit cards are the most popular modes of payment by volume, with contactless payments – ‘tap and go’– experiencing the strongest growth with use by 73% of New Zealanders.

 - The main credit card brands are Visa and MasterCard, with American Express and Diners Club also in circulation.
 They are cleared by their own international card schemes.